Skip to main content

 • Remote API for control via HTTP

-• Lua script-able hook functions
+• Lua-scriptable hook functions

-• Multicast addressing for Socket node-type
+• Multicast addressing for the socket node type

-• Using the latest C11/C++17 standards
+• Uses the latest C11/C++17 standards

-• Follows the Unix philosophy by providing a set of smaller command line tools
+• Follows the Unix philosophy by providing a set of smaller command-line tools

 Daemon

 The server simply acts as a gateway to forward simulation data from one client to another.
-Furthermore, it collects statistics, monitors the quality of service and handles encryption or tunneling through VPNs.
+Furthermore, it collects statistics, monitors the quality of service, and handles encryption or tunneling through VPNs.

 Clients